Trustees

 Glenn Houchell

 It was while studying environmental change and sustainability with the Open University that Glenn fully appreciated the complexities of the issues in protecting the natural world.
-He joined NWT several years prior to moving to Norfolk in retirement.
+He moved to Norfolk in retirement to enjoy its unique landscapes, joining other family members in the county.

-Glenn spent 35 years working in the investment management industry, specialising in corporate governance and risk management.
-He also served nine years as an independent director of a social housing provider, where he chaired the finance and audit committee.
+He spent over 30 years working in the investment management industry where he specialised in corporate governance and risk management, and was a company secretary.
+He also served nine years as an independent director of a social housing provider.

 Glenn Houchell, Trustee of Norfolk Wildlife Trust